0xM4hm0ud/CTF-Writeups/GPN CTF 2024/Pwning/Dreamer/README.md

 ![image](https://github.com/0xM4hm0ud/CTF-Writeups/assets/80924519/7d5569fd-bdbd-4d68-86c2-4eb962cd1d1f)

 The offset is 3.
-Therefore, we can add 3 to rsp and then return.
-We need to increase rsp by 3 in the origin.
+Therefore, we can add 3 to the pointer at rsp(top of the stack, our return address) and then return.
+We need to put this payload in the origin.
 This is because the other one gets encrypted.
 We only have 4 bytes to do this, because it casts `*((int*)ccol) = origin;`.

 We can use the [shell-storm](https://shell-storm.org/online/Online-Assembler-and-Disassembler/?inst=add+byte+ptr+%5Brsp%5D%2C+3&arch=x86-64&as_format=hex#assembly) assembler: